manuelstofer/led-ticker/README.md

 ![Led Ticker](http://share.takimata.ch/ledticker.jpg "Led Ticker")

-- This my student project.
+- This is my student project.
 - Its a network daemon for AM03128-H11 led ticker.
 - Includes clients for twitter and SMS.
 - Other led tickers might be compatible.